commercelayer/commercelayer-docs-resources/bing_geocoders/object.md

 # The bing geocoder object

-A bing geocoder object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A bing geocoder object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/bing_geocoders endpoint</b>.

 ## Fields